dennisppaul/umgebung/README.md

 ## Building Applications with *Umgebung*

-example applications can be found in the `example` folder. to run example `umgebung-app` do the following:
+example applications can be found in the dedicated repository [umgebung-examples](https://github.com/dennisppaul/umgebung-examples). to run example `umgebung-app` do the following:

 ```
 $ cd ./umgebung-examples/examples/umgebung-app/